 How to Pack a Rucksack in Winter

 Packing a rucksack for use in the winter mountains requires much more care, thought and organisation than it does in summer.
 Rain, sleet and snow will always find a way inside and strong winds won’t give you a second chance if you lay something light down on the ground.
 Hopefully these tips will help you get it right and make your winter days out more comfortable and less stressful.
+You can learn more about this on one of our winter skills courses.

 - Don’t rely on the rucksack being waterproof because in a practical sense it isn’t.
 Even the excellent models made from waterproof fabrics with a sealed top will never be waterproof – as soon as you open the lid there is a huge hole for rain and snow to enter; and putting wet items (such as crampons with snow on) inside will quickly result in other items becoming soaked.